skip to content

 00:33:16 - Anthony Campolo

 Yeah, yeah.
 And then just kind of rename this.
-Make it.
 Make it your own.
 Give it your own kind of title or whatever.

 00:33:22 - Nick Taylor